slviajero/tinybasic/MANUAL.md

 # Stefan's IoT BASIC in a nutshell

-## Version information -
+## Version information

 This manual is for the released version 1.4 and 2.0 of Stefan's IoT BASIC interpreter.

 ## Supported hardware

 BASIC runs on Mac, Windows, Raspberry PI, MSDOS and many Arduino plattforms.
 I test regularly on 8 and 32 bit AVR, ESP8266.
-ESP2, RP2040 but also on some less common platforms like MKR, XMC and SMT.
+ESP2, RP2040 but also on some less common platforms like MKR, XMC, SMT, and GIGA.
 Have a look in the hardware section for more information.
 Many peripherals are supported.
 You find details in the hardware section of the manual.

 ## BASIC language sets